ConnorP778/Capstone2024ccRCC/README.md

 ## TIME TO RUN
 Hooray!
 You have downloaded all the requisite data, now let's generate results.
 The folders for generating each figure are labeled in the order they need to be run (ie 1.Figure1 should be run first).
 If a figure requires multiple scripts, the scripts will be labeled in order as well (ie 1.datapreprocessing should be run first).
 Each script will only have one variable that needs to be modified, called "base_dir".
 This will be the path to wherever you are storing this repo on your machine.
 Be sure to include "/" at the end of the base_dir variable.

+NOTE: some scripts may include "TIME_INTENSE" in the name.
+If so, they have a command that takes >15 minutes.
+If you wish to bypass this command, these scripts will include a place to pre-load in results.

 ## miRNA data scripts